simonmichael/hledger/hledger/doc/balance.m4.md

 `--pretty-tables`
 : Use unicode to display prettier tables.

+`--sort-amount`
+: Sort by amount (total row amount, or by average if that is displayed), instead of account name (in flat mode)

 The balance command displays accounts and balances.
 It is hledger's most featureful and versatile command.